 These are not the same thing.

-Vedanta has a precise name for this: Sākṣī, or Sākṣī-caitanyam – Witness-consciousness.
-Not a mystical entity.
-Not a deeper layer to excavate.
-The Witness is the simple, ordinary fact of being aware – the same awareness that is operating right now as your eyes move across this page.
+Witness-consciousness.
+Not a mystical entity, not a deeper layer to excavate.
+The simple, ordinary fact of being aware, the same awareness operating right now as your eyes move across this page.
 It has no quality of heaviness, no color of despair.
 It does not become exhausted when the mind is exhausted.
 It does not go blank when the mind goes blank.
-It simply registers, steadily, whatever arises.
+It registers, steadily, whatever arises.

-This distinction has a traditional name too: Dṛk-Dṛśya-Viveka – the discrimination between the Seer and the Seen.
+This distinction has a traditional name too: Dṛk-Dṛśya-Viveka, the discrimination between the Seer and the Seen.
 Every object of experience, whether a thought, a sensation, a mood, or the conviction that nothing matters, belongs to the category of the Seen.
 The Witness is always and only the Seer.
 The confusion that creates the suffering of pointlessness is taking what is Seen and calling it “I.”

 The objection that arises here is understandable: “But when I am in the middle of the storm, I cannot find any sky.
 There is only the thunder.”
 This confusion is not a personal failure; it is what happens when attention is so absorbed in the contents of experience that the ground of experience itself goes unnoticed.
 The sky does not disappear during a storm.
 It is simply not where the eye is looking.